-We implemented the CAM component of the system for several types of AM machines available in Additive Manufacturing Laboratory of Skoltech Center For Materials Technologies.
+The implemented CAM component of the system is compatible with several types of AM machines available in Additive Manufacturing Laboratory of Skoltech Center For Materials Technologies.
 Routines of this component depend on the type of equipment used for 3D printing.
-It can prepare a G-Code for Wanhao Duplicator 7, Zortrax Inkspire and Liquid Crystal Pro Digital Light Processing (DLP) printers exploiting saveLayers method of WebGLPlotter class.
-We also realized G-Code generation procedures for Insstek MX-1000, Ultimaker S5 and Picaso DesignerXPro printers.
-However, implementation of CAM routines for these printers differ from DLP-oriented scheme (for more detailed discussion see Chapter 6).
+It can prepare a G-Code for Wanhao Duplicator 7, Zortrax Inkspire and Liquid Crystal Pro Digital Light Processing